SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     starting_value : int
 ```

-Assigns an interval for an attribute of a game entity.
-The game entity can have a *current attribute value* while it exists.
+Assigns an attribute to a game entity and specifies the range the attribute value can be in.
+The game entity has a *current attribute value* at runtime.
 Attribute values can be changed by abilities or effects.

 **attribute**
-Attribute the interval is defined for.
+Attribute that is configured by this object.

 **min_value**
 Minimum value the current attribute value can have.
-Can be negative.

 **max_value**
 Maximum value the current attribute value can have.